commontoolsinc/RFC/rfc/sigil.md

   }
 }

-// After profile.contact.email = "alice@web.mail" we end up with the first
+// After profile.contact.email = "alice@web.mail", we end up with the first
-// updated fact and second fact remaining unchanged
+// fact updated and the second fact remaining unchanged {
-{
   "the": "application/json",
   "of": "user:alice",